Megan Ming Francis

 Civil Rights Challenges We All Face

 The period after the 9/11 terrorist attacks saw a dramatic rollback in civil rights and civil liberties and laid the groundwork for where we are today.
 Francis will address the role of public silence in the erosion of democracy and the vital need to reclaim our voice.

 About Megan Ming Francis

-Megan Ming Francis is an assistant professor in the Department of Political Science at the University of Washington and is also the field director for history and political development at the Washington Institute for the Study of Inequality and Race.
-Francis specializes in the study of American politics, race, and the development of constitutional law.
+Megan Ming Francis is an Associate Professor in the Department of Political Science at the University of Washington and is also the Field Director for History and Political Development at the Washington Institute for the Study of Inequality and Race (WISIR).
+Francis specializes in the study of American politics, race, social movements, and the development of constitutional law.
 She is particularly interested in the construction of rights and citizenship, black political activism, and the post-civil war South.

-Born and raised in Seattle, Washington, she was educated at Garfield High School, Rice University in Houston, and Princeton University, where she received her M.A. and her Ph.D. in Politics.
+Born and raised in Seattle, WA, she was educated at Garfield High School, Rice University in Houston, and Princeton University where she received her M.A. and her Ph.D. in Politics.

-Her research and commentary have been featured on MSNBC, Al-Jazeera, NPR, PBS, Newsweek, The Washington Post, The Seattle Times, and TEDx talks.
+Her research and commentary have been featured on MSNBC, BBC, Al-Jazeera, NPR, Democracy Now, PBS, Newsweek, the Washington Post, the Seattle Times, and TEDx Talks.